 What is a Second Charge Bridging Loan?

-This is where a property which already has a mortgage on it, is used as collateral for a bridging loan.
-These are generally used for improvements to an existing property such as a loft conversion or extension.
+Second charge loans are generally used for improvements to an existing property such as a loft conversion or extension.
 Since the borrower will have to pay off any early repayment charges from the mortgage, these can represent a saving over traditional bridging loans.

 Bridging Loan rates are generally far higher than any commercial mortgage, larger to offset the risks by lenders.
 The rates vary widely but here is an example: